pcmihnea/HA_WMR500/README.md

 All the previous steps were documented based on findings from decompiling/disassembly of both the Android app and the WMR500's firmware - as to be expected, there are many unknown features and also known issues still to be addressed.
 One example is when the WMR500 randomly stops working correctly (no longer publishes on any MQTT topics), thus requiring a hardware reboot (power cycle).

-Hardware-wise, the WMR500's main logic is controlled by a [STM32F411RE](https://www.st.com/en/microcontrollers-microprocessors/stm32f411re.html) microcontroller, complemented with a [MX25L1606E](https://datasheet.lcsc.com/lcsc/1912111437_MXIC-Macronix-MX25L1606EM2I-12G_C415878.pdf) SPI flash memory.
+Hardware-wise, the WMR500's main logic is controlled by a [STM32F411RE](https://www.st.com/en/microcontrollers-microprocessors/stm32f411re.html) microcontroller, complemented by a [MX25L1606E](https://datasheet.lcsc.com/lcsc/1912111437_MXIC-Macronix-MX25L1606EM2I-12G_C415878.pdf) SPI flash memory.
 Based on memory content dumps, the external flash storage includes information such as user configuration (WiFi credentials, unit of measurements, etc.) and data statistics (min/max measurements, trends).

 To further enhance the overall functionality by means of firmware analysis, one may setup a reverse-engineering environment, based on the [Ghidra](https://github.com/NationalSecurityAgency/ghidra) software solution.
-Note: the following steps are for Ghidra [version 10.1.4](https://github.com/NationalSecurityAgency/ghidra/releases/tag/Ghidra_10.1.4_build).
+Note: the following steps are for Ghidra [version 10.2.3](https://github.com/NationalSecurityAgency/ghidra/releases/tag/Ghidra_10.2.3_build).
 - Once [installed and run](https://github.com/NationalSecurityAgency/ghidra#install), create a new non-shared Project via `File` -> `New project`.
 - Using `File` -> `Import File`, select the binary file dumped in a [previous chapter](#user-content-4-optional-patch-the-device-firmware).
 - Based on the targeted microcontroller, select `Language` as `ARM v7 32 little default`, then in the `Options` menu on the bottom-left set name to `ROM` and base address to `80000000`, after which close both windows via `Ok`.